 Have your tools handy.

 Grilling fruits and vegetables is pretty straightforward, but you’ll still want your basic list of grill tools, including heavy-duty tongs, heat-resistant gloves, and our timer.
-Use a timer to keep yourself on track so you don’t get distracted and forget about the fruit while in in the midst of grilling other things.
+Use a timer to keep yourself on track so you don’t get distracted and forget about the fruit while in the midst of grilling other things.

 I use a timer that can set three different timers.
 It helps me keep track of different items on different grills, so I always know where I am no matter what.